prabhatsharmagithub/credit-case-study/README.md

 # credit-case-study
-This i s a Banking system case study on i dentifying the patterns that i ndicate i f a client has difficulty paying their i nstallments which may be used for taking actions such as denying the loan, reducing the amount of l oan, l ending (to risky applicants) at a higher i nterest rate, etc. This will ensure that the consumers capable of repaying the l oan are not rejected.
-Identification of such applicants using EDA i s the aim of this case study.
+This is a Banking system case study on identifying the patterns that indicate if a client has difficulty paying their installments which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc. This will ensure that the consumers capable of repaying the loan are not rejected.
+Identification of such applicants using EDA is the aim of this case study.

+Goals:
+1. To understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
+The company can utilize this knowledge for its portfolio and risk assessment.
+2. To highlight the different factors that can be undertaken for identifying the right customers to avoid NPAs.